 What makes you passionate about Intercultural Engagement and Leadership?

-My passion about intercultural engagement and leadership stems from the opportunity to assist students in finding their passion, acknowledging their purpose, and advising them to persist despite obstacles and challenges.
+My passion for student success stems from the opportunity to assist students in finding their passion, acknowledging their purpose, and advising them to persist despite obstacles and challenges.
 There is a sense of fulfillment when I am able to help students discover who they are and unlock their purpose to create systemic change in their communities.
-It is more than just a job for me.”
+Without meaningful student access, student success is hollow because our expectations of success should not be limited to a select few students but available to all.
+It is more than just a job for me.

 What do you like most about your career?